Best-Rated Smartwatches & Fitness Trackers

 Smartwatch and fitness tracker buying guide

-Smartwatches and fitness trackers are becoming an important tech accessory for many Aussies, with 46% primarily purchasing their device to track their fitness and/or health and 17% regularly use their watch’s pay technology, while 32% chose to buy the same brand of smartwatch as their phone.
+Smartwatches and fitness trackers are becoming an important tech accessory for many Aussies.
+Canstar’s research shows that 46% of users are primarily purchasing their smartwatch/hybrid smartwatch to track their fitness and/or health, while this number jumps up to 55% of those who purchased a fitness tracker.
+For those who bought a smartwatch, 21% regularly use their watch’s pay technology, while 38% chose to buy the same brand of smartwatch as their phone.

 For many of us, a smartwatch or fitness tracker is an essential part of our daily life, both as a standalone product, and when it works in tandem with our smartphones.
 However, it can be hard to know what to look for when buying a smartwatch or fitness tracker, so check out our buying guide below for more information.